University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 tree Practical_alignment
 ```

-It should look something like below:
+It should look something like below and reflects the main steps shown in the workflow above.

 ```
 Practical_alignment/